hoa1279/Retrieve-NCBI-SRA/sra toolkit.md

 # Use NCBI [SRA toolkit](https://github.com/ncbi/sra-tools)
+Instruction to download multople SRA runs at a time.

 ## 1. Download and instal SRA toolkit
 Follow the instruction in [sra installing page](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) for dowload and install SRA toolkit.